19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Domains/Life.md

 *Arcane Language — Vitalis*

-Spells from the Life [Domain]({Spell%20Domains}.md) draw their energy from the spirit realm of mortal souls.
+Spells from the Life [Domain]({Spell%20Domains}.md) manipulate the energies of natural ecology directly.